sowrensen/fileculator/readme.md

 ```
 {
     "size": 112,
-    "written_on": "2019-12-17 15:08:42.249758"
+    "written_at": "2019-12-17 15:08:42.249758"
 }
 ```

-Laravel can use the information in various purpose.
-Since this is an expensive operation, you should run the script as a cron job so that it doesn't interferes with http response.
+Laravel can use the information for various purposes.
+Since this is an expensive operation, you should run the script as a cron job so that it doesn't interfere with http response.